Angelles/angelles.github.io/index.md

 ---
 layout: home
-author_profile: true
+author_profile: false
+excerpt: Technical and Professional Writer
+header:
+  overlay_color: "#333"
 ---

+Hello!
+I'm a writer who enjoys writing, talking about writing, and teaching writing.
+I also love learning and reading.
+Technical writing allows me to learn and write about new things every day.

-I am a technical writer.
-Learn more about me and what I can do by exploring the content of this website.
+Find out more about me by reading the [About](about) page.

+Check out my recent posts below, or explore my creative writing [portfolio](portfolio).